rvndsy/esp32-wireless-scanner/README.md

 1. Clone this repository, including any submodules in ./components
 2. Use the Windows ESP-IDF software to build and flash this project with similar commands to the **Linux** section.

+# Architecture

+Each of the 6 .c files in `./main` have a role:

+- `esp32-wifi-scanner.c` contains the `app_main()` function that initializes the ESP32, LittleFS, other necessities and initializes the main threads.
+The calls to create threads and communication between them happen here.
+The two most important threads are the LVGL GUI task `gui_task` (initializes LVGL, drivers, LVGL timer, and the GUI elements from `gui.c`) and the task that manages everything to do with networking (looking for AP's, connecting to an AP, executing ARP and port scans, ) called `wifi_task`.
+Most of the LVGL button callbacks are located here.
+- `gui.c` contains functions to initialize the main bulk of graphical elements.
+Some LVGL functions to create buttons (ex. for AP and IP lists) and to update labels (ex. status bar) are in `esp32-wifi-scanner.c`.
+- `port-scanner.c` contains the logic for scanning ports of some IPv4 address.
+- `net-scanner.c` contains the logic for scanning a subnet (or a single host) with ARP requests.
+- `http-server.c` is the HTTP server and all the backend logic that always gets started in serving/softAP mode.
+- `file-writing.c` contains functions to write the last recorded information from any scans into files that are on the LittleFS filesystem.
+The functions are called in `app_main()` immediately after finishing any scan.

+A directory `./server-image` may contain files that are copied to the LittleFS root directory to be used by the HTTP server.

+Certainly some improvements can be made in the structure of code and files.
+This project was a personal exercise to learn a few different libraries on an ESP32 and I had no expectations of how it would turn out from the start.

 # Example photos

 ![Wifi/AP listing tab on ILI9341](./examples/wifi-tab.png)